ekingan/shopping-list/README.md

 API used  : Food2Fork

+Wireframe and relationship model diagram included as images in the README directory.

 Wishlist:
 It would be great to add the ability for one use to have many lists, or many users to colaborate on one list.
 I would also like to include other APIs for recipes since my results from Food2Fork